michelroberge/starlims-node-proxy/README.md

 Because it is using REST API, it allows handling CORS between this proxy and the client app, without having to change anything on STARLIMS side.

+This project works hand in hand with https://github.com/michelroberge/starlims-react

 ### Missing information
 - Whitelisting instructions in STARLIMS
 - Enabling the REST API in STARLIMS